-Delicious Tomato and Pork Casserole!
-This is one of my all time 'go to' recipes.
-I love it very much because the ingredients are incredibly simple and fresh and I keep the flavors simple and true to themselves.
 Some recipes are just not meant to be 'fussed' over or messed around with, but appreciated in their simplicity.
 I often make casserole dishes because they're so full of flavor, easy to make and all in one pan which is always an advantage when it comes to washing up after!
-You can see a few more of our lovely casserole recipes here.
+Tale a look at our other popular casserole recipes.

 This dinner packs a punch of tomato flavor, together with the other ingredients of carrots, adding sweetness and brightness to the dish.
 The pork meat, whilst it is cooking in the sauce, adds it's own flavor and also marries well with the tomatoes.
 The pork is nice and tender.